Articulate 360 General Terms of Service

 Services descriptions may be accessible worldwide but for clarity, this does not mean all Services or service features are accessible in all languages or all areas, or that user-generated content available via the Services is legally compliant in all areas.
 It is your responsibility to make sure your use of the Services is available and legally compliant in your area.

-You need to sign up for an Articulate user account by providing all required information in order to access or use Services and by selecting a unique user credential (the "Articulate ID").
-If you represent an organization and wish to use the Services for your organization's use, we recommend that you, and all other users from your organization, create Articulate IDs using your organization's contact information.
-In particular, we recommend that you use your organization's email address.
-You agree to: (i) provide true, accurate, current and complete information about yourself as prompted by the sign up process; and (ii) maintain and promptly update the information provided during sign up to keep it true, accurate, current, and complete; and (iii) not share your Articulate ID with any third party.
-If you provide any information that is untrue, inaccurate, outdated, or incomplete, or if Articulate has reasonable grounds to suspect that such information is untrue, inaccurate, outdated, or incomplete, Articulate may terminate your user account and refuse current or future use of any or all of the Services.
+You need to provide your name, email address and password in order to access or use Services (the "Articulate User ID").
+We recommend that you use your unique email address provided by your organization.
+You agree to: (i) provide true, accurate, current, and complete information about yourself as prompted by the sign up process; and (ii) maintain and promptly update the information provided during sign up to keep it true, accurate, current, and complete; and (iii) not share your Articulate User ID with any third party.
+If you provide any information that is untrue, inaccurate, outdated, or incomplete, or if Articulate has reasonable grounds to suspect that such information is untrue, inaccurate, outdated, or incomplete, after giving you prior notice, Articulate may terminate your user account and refuse current or future use of any or all of the Services.

 The Services may require you to take certain steps to activate your license or validate your subscription.
 If we determine that the Services have been used fraudulently or without authorization, we may reduce the functionality, operability, or availability of the Services, and/or suspend or terminate the license or subscription.

-Subject to your compliance with these Terms and the law, we grant you a limited, personal, non-exclusive, non-transferable, non-sublicenseable, fee-bearing license to install and use the Services for your or your organization's internal business purposes, so long as your applicable license and/or subscription is valid.
+Subject to your compliance with these Terms and the law, we grant you a limited, non-exclusive, non-transferable, non-sublicensable, fee-bearing license to install and use the Services, so long as your applicable license and/or subscription is valid.